gardener/landscaper-service/docs/architecture/architecture-and-security.md

 ```

 Again the controllers of ls-service-target-shoot-sidecar-server automatically add this user to the right
-predefined role-bindings and cluster-role-bindings, by the way the same as for the service accounts above.
+predefined role-bindings and cluster-role-bindings, in the same way as for the service accounts above.

-If the OIDC flow also provides group information another possibility to authorize users is to add some of their groups
+If the OIDC flow also provides group information, another possibility to authorize users is to add some of their groups
-to the `subjectlist` *subjects*:
+to the `SubjectList` *subjects*:

 ```bash
 apiVersion: landscaper-service.gardener.cloud/v1alpha1